Chuo-ku Tourism Association Official Blog

 IMG_2038.JPG

-IMG_2043.JPG If you look at Chuo-ku government office, Ginza Blossom, etc. from Irifune Bridge, it is clear that the river below this was.
+IMG_2043.JPG From Irifune Bridge, when you look at Chuo-ku government office, Ginza Blossom, etc., it is clear that below was a river.

 IMG_2048.JPG